alunduil/margarine/README.rst

          to the application.
 :spread: The backend daemon process that does non-interactive processing.

-The ``blend`` process can be deployed as a WSGI service if desired (it is written with flask) but also has a built in web service that can be used for small or development deployments.
+The ``tinge`` and ``blend`` processes can be deployed as a WSGI service if desired (it is written with flask) but also has a built in web service that can be used for small or development deployments.

 The ``spread`` daemon is designed to work with ``start-stop-daemon`` to run in the background on a server.
 The ``spread`` daemon listens to a configurable